triangledirt/obj/README.md

 ## real time

-case doesn't use much memory or processing time.
+case doesn't use much memory or processor time.
 So it is real time

+It is real time in the sense that learning and classification take place interleaved in time

-It doesn't guarantee to produce the same result twice.
+case doesn't guarantee to produce the same result twice.
 It doesn't store its state when it's not running.
-There are no settings for you to mess with.
+There are no functional settings for you to mess with.
 No threads, disk access, network or database connections: just a small library to attach to your process

 case does not profess to be perfect for any one task.
 It is not for critical tasks. case is generalized object classification with statistical, genetic, and other methods under the hood

 ## build and use case

 The case project has no release tags.
 The latest code is the latest release.
-I try to keep it compilable and running
+I try to keep it compilable and runnable

-First, get the source code:
+To use, first get the source code

     git clone git@github.com:triangledirt/case.git

 Next, before you build, edit [case.h](https://github.com/triangledirt/case/blob/main/case.h) and set CASE_VERBOSE and CASE_EXTRA_VERBOSE to either 0 or 1. case is quiet with CASE_VERBOSE==0 and noisy with CASE_VERBOSE==1.
 When CASE_EXTRA_VERBOSE is 1, you get extra information printed to stdout.
 This is the only configuration you need to set

 Once you change those settings to whatever you want them to be, you can build.
-From the case directory, execute:
+From the case directory, execute

     ./make

 That builds object files and a library called libcase.a.
 It requires only gcc and the C standard library

-To use case in your project, do:
+To use case in your project, do

     #include "[path to case directory]/case.h"

-When you build your project, add:
+When you build your project, add

     -lcase -L[path to case directory]

-:to your compile command
+to your compile command

 See case.h and the rest of this document for the syntax of observation/classification functions and set-to-set inference functions

 ## observe and classify objects

-These two functions are used to observe and classify objects:
+These two functions are used to observe and classify objects

     void case_observe(case_obj_t obj, long type);
     case_bit_t case_classify(case_obj_t obj, long type);